pnp/pnpcore/docs/articles/contributor/readme.md

 Each generated complex model class that contains complex type collections:

 - Uses a `List<>` of the complex type class
 - Implements the getter as shown in the example.
-It's important that the `HasValue` and `SetValue` methods are used to ensure the change tracking can detect changed values
+It's important that the `HasValue`, `SetValue`, and `GetValue` methods are used to ensure the change tracking can detect changed values

 ## Decorating the model

 The model, collections and complex type classes you create can be populated via either SharePoint REST queries, Microsoft Graph queries or both.
-Depending on the needed query approach you'll need to decorate the model class and/or fields with properties. **It's these properties that drive the automatic query generation**.
+Depending on the needed query approach you'll need to decorate the model classes and/or fields with properties. **It's these properties that drive the automatic query generation**.

 When you populate your model via SharePoint REST queries then continue [here](extending%20the%20model%20-%20SharePoint%20REST.md), in case the model is populated via Microsoft Graph continue [here](extending%20the%20model%20-%20Microsoft%20Graph.md).